crimbler2/thesis/README.md

 Under `clustertools/crossplane/xrs/eks_setup_xr` a Crossplane Composite Resource is defined and composed.
 This XR describes the same resources as the Terraform Setup.
-The folder `cluster_setup_claims` defines Claims for the just mentioned Composite Resource.

 On a high level, the folders point to each other via ArgoCD Applications like so:
 ```